ChrisOrgan/Covid_Analysis/readme_master.txt

 ### The Mode of SARS-CoV-2 Evolution

+- **We have not updated this part since 5/10/2020.**
 - Here, we investigate the mode of SARS-CoV-2 genomic evolution and compare it to its tempo.
     - The mutation rate of SARS-CoV-2 has so far been slower than that of SARS-CoV (Jia et al. 2020), the seasonal flu (see Rambaut's statement in Kupferschmidt 2020), and RNA viruses generally (Corum and Zimmer 2020).
-        - SARS-CoV-2 has proofreader proteins.
+        - SARS-CoV-2, unexpected for a relatively large RNA virus, possesses proofreader proteins.
     - Once they jumped into and spread among humans, has SARS-CoV-2 been evolving in a punctuational manner, so that a large proportion of their genomic divergences occurred during transmission events?